sanket-chamate01/voting-app-kubernetes-deployment/README.md

 ```

 ### Running Vote App Container
-This is not a secured approach, use username and password instead
 ```bash
 docker run -d --name=vote -p 5000:80 --link redis:redis sanket01/voting-app-vote-app
 ```

 ### Running Result App Container
-This is not a secured approach, use username and password instead
 ```bash
 docker run -d --name=result -p 5001:80 --link db:db sanket01/voting-app-result-app
 ```

 ### Running Worker App Container
-This is not a secured approach, use username and password instead
 ```bash
 docker run -d --name=worker --link db:db --link redis:redis sanket01/voting-app-worker-app
 ```